-The Museum is launching a fundraising initiative through the end of year to complete the projects identified below and we have more that can be done with additional donations.
+The Museum launched a fundraising initiative during 2022 to complete projects identified below and we have more that can be done with additional donations.
 The total raised to date is just over $74,000.

 For more information or to explore other ways to give contact Norris Porter, Director of Development.

-This historic preservation initiative was made possible by generous out of state donors who are offering up $25,000 in matching funds for refurbishment projects and new historical markers.
+This historic preservation initiative was made possible by generous out of state donors who made a $30,000 matching gift for refurbishment projects and new historical markers.
 These donors are also responsible for the gift that has allowed for the refurbishment of the WWII Memorial on the eastside of the Museum Square.
 This memorial was rededicated on Saturday, November 5th.

 Following months of research and planning, the Museum has identified eleven initial projects, with a total estimated cost that exceeds $60,000, including: